Paleo Pad Thai with Zucchini Noodles

 Paleo Pad Thai Sauce

 The secret to a great Pad Thai is the sauce, and it’s extremely easy to adapt an authentic sauce to a paleo diet.
-There are plenty of versions of Pad Thai out there that use peanut butter, but you won’t find peanut butter in the dish in Thailand.
-An authentic Pad Thai sauce uses tart, citrusy tamarind paste which can be found at Asian grocery stores, Whole Foods or easily made from scratch.
+There are plenty of versions out there that use peanut butter, but you won’t find peanut butter in the dish in Thailand.
+An authentic sauce uses tart, citrusy tamarind paste which can be found at Asian grocery stores, Whole Foods or easily made from scratch.

 Along with tamarind paste the sauce contains fish sauce (Red Boat brand is paleo-friendly), coconut aminos and a bit of your preferred sweetener.
 For the sweetener, finely chopped palm sugar is authentic, but use anything you like.
 (A little sweetness goes a long way to balance the sauce, but you can skip it if you prefer.)